drolbr/overpass-doc/en/preface/osm_data_model.md

 _Relations_ have a sequence of members in addition to the id and tags.
 Each member is a pair of a reference to a node, a way or a relation and a so-called role.
 The role is a text string.
-Relations were invented to represent turn restrictions and thus have few members.
+Relations were invented to represent turn restrictions and these have few required members.
 They now also serve as boundaries of countries, counties, multipolygons, and routes.
-Therefore, their formal structure varies wildly, and, in particular, boundary and route relations can extend over hundreds or thousands of kilometers.
+Therefore, their formal structure varies wildly, and, for example, boundary and route relations can extend over hundreds or thousands of kilometers.

 Relations only have geometries if a data user interprets them to have geometries.
 A relation is not required to represent a geometry.
 Multipolygons as a type of relations are now understood almost everywhere:
-If the ways in a relation form closed rings, such relations are understood as an area.
+For example, if the ways in a relation form closed rings, such relations are understood as an area.
 Interpretations start at the question whether the presence of the tag _area_=_yes_ is required for this.
 Other relations, such as routes or turn restrictions, obtain their geometry as the sum of the geometries of their members of type node and way.